How Does an Air to Water Heat Pump Work?

 - How Efficient are Air to Water Heat Pumps?

-- Are Air Source Heat Pumps Expensive to Run?
+- Is a Domestic Air Source Heat Pump Expensive to Run?

 - Advantages and Disadvantages of Air to Water Systems